gr455/ctf-writeups/dicectf21/web_ide.md

 app.listen(3000);
 ```
+### Recon:
+ - The flag is in the cookie of the admin
+ - Window object is stripped in the javascript editor
+ - All JS code is executed in the `/sandbox.html` context through a sandboxed iframe
+ - All endpoints except `/sandbox.html` have the `X-Frame-Options: Deny` header
+ - Admin can save arbitrary JS code onto `/saves/:id` with a random 8 byte id (this code is served as MIME `application/javascript`)

 I beat my head on this challenge for wayyy too long before getting a hint from the admin that I should look at browser APIs.
 I came across the `window.postMessage` API which lets two cross origin frames communicate through a `message` event.
 The frame sourcing `/sandbox.html` takes data from `/ide` and evals it in it's `message` event listener (after stripping down the window objects).